Look Homeward, Angel: Genesis and publication history

 Wolfe's original title was The Building of a Wall, which he later changed to O Lost.
 On the novel's completion, Wolfe gave the vast manuscript to Scribner editor Maxwell Perkins.
 Perkins was impressed with the young author's talent, but requested that Wolfe rewrite the novel to a more publishable size.
-The two worked through it together, and after being trimmed by 60,000 words, the novel was published in 1929.
+The two worked through it together, and after being trimmed by 60,000 words, the novel was published in September, 1929.
 Wolfe became insecure about the editing process after receiving criticism that the novel was Perkins's almost as much as his own.
 This led to an estrangement between the two, and Wolfe eventually left Scribner.
 Prior to his death in 1938, Wolfe made amends with Perkins.
 Writing in 1947, Perkins stated that he took the book "substantially as it was," and that "in truth, the extent of cutting ... has somehow come to be greatly exaggerated.
 Really, it was more a matter of reorganization."

 Descriptions of Altamont are based on Wolfe's home town of Asheville, North Carolina, and the descriptions of people and family led to estrangement from many in his hometown.
 Though often regarded as a "sentimental tale of growing up," the novel is characterized by a "dark and troubling" depiction of the times, "full of loneliness, death, insanity, alcoholism, family dysfunction, racial segregation and a profoundly cynical view of World War I." Rarely named but frequently alluded to, the infectious disease tuberculosis (consumption) casts a "death’s-head shadow" over the novel.
 Wolfe later died of the disease.

 O Lost, the original "author's cut" of Look Homeward, Angel, was reconstructed by scholars Arlyn and Matthew Bruccoli and published in 2000 on the centennial of Wolfe's birth.
 Matthew Bruccoli said that while Perkins was a talented editor, Look Homeward, Angel is inferior to the complete work of O Lost and that the publication of the complete novel "marks nothing less than the restoration of a masterpiece to the literary canon."